Nikhilkajota03/employee-managment/README.md

 - **Create Employee**: Click on the "Add Employee" button to create a new employee record.
 - **Read Employee**: View the list of existing employees along with their details.
-- **Update Employee**: Click on the "Edit" button next to an employee record to modify the details.
-- **Delete Employee**: Click on the "Delete" button to remove an employee from the system.

-## Contributing

-Contributions to the Employee Management System are welcome!
-To contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and ensure tests pass.
-4. Submit a pull request detailing the changes made and any relevant information.

----

-Manage your employee records efficiently with the Employee Management System built using the powerful MERN stack.
-Simplify CRUD operations and streamline your workflow today!